jaehwang/webos-ose/README.md

     $ sudo dd bs=4M if=build-webos/BUILD/deploy/images/raspberrypi3/webos-image-raspberrypi3.rootfs.rpi-sdimg of=/dev/sdX status=progress conv=fsync

+I expanded the partition that webOS is running on to use the full size of the SD card.
+I used `GParted` on my unbuntu 16.04 workstation.

 ## Etc.

 * I use a Ubuntu 16.04 machine as a host.